simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

   ```

 - Bare layout also affects [CSV output](#output-format),
-  which is useful for producing data that is easier to consume, eg when making charts:
+  which is useful for producing data that is easier to consume, eg for making charts:
   ```shell
   $ hledger -f examples/bcexample.hledger bal assets:us:etrade -3 -O csv --layout=bare
   "account","commodity","balance"